richafnu/Viva/Viva/glint/setup/preview-manage-enable-engage-programs.md

 ## Edit a cycle schedule

-After previewing your questionnaire, if you notice changes need to be made:
+To make edits to a survey adter seeing a preview:

-1. Select the **vertical ellipsis** next to the cycle to be previewed.
+1. Select the **ellipsis** next to the cycle to be previewed.
 2. Select **Edit**.
 Once a survey is live, the edit option isn't available.
 3. Make the necessary changes.